-The Integrated Healthcare Association (IHA), a nonprofit multi-stakeholder group focused on improving quality, accountability and affordability, leads a project promoting appropriate care in California.
-IHA has partnered with Sharp Rees-Stealy Medical Group in San Diego County, Sutter Health in Sacramento/Central Valley/San Francisco Bay, the California chapter of the American College of Physicians (ACP-CA), the Center for Healthcare Decisions (CHCD) and Blue Shield of California (BSC) to engage providers and consumers in their efforts to reduce overuse.
+The Integrated Healthcare Association (IHA), a nonprofit multi-stakeholder group focused on improving quality, accountability and affordability, lead a project promoting appropriate care in California.
+IHA partnered with Sharp Rees-Stealy Medical Group in San Diego County, Sutter Health in Sacramento/Central Valley/San Francisco Bay, the California chapter of the American College of Physicians (ACP-CA), the Center for Healthcare Decisions (CHCD) and Blue Shield of California (BSC) to engage providers and consumers in their efforts to reduce overuse.

-Their project aims to reduce:
+Their project aimed to reduce:

 - Utilization of antibiotics for adults with acute bronchitis;